alphagov/govuk-developer-docs/source/manual/alerts/prolonged-gc-collection-times-check.html.md

     curl localhost:9200/_nodes/stats/jvm?pretty

 You need to look for the `collection_time_in_millis`.
 There will be two
 values: `old` and `young`.
-Both are checked by nagios and correspond to different portions of the JVM heap.
+Both are checked by Nagios and correspond to different portions of the JVM heap.
 The lower these times are, the better.
 Another important value is `heap_used_percent`, again this should be low.
 If it gets too high it may prevent garbage collection